elear/red/website/content/series/rfc-tips.md

 ## Subseries

-There are two subseries within the RFC corpus.
+There are two current subseries within the RFC corpus.
 Not all RFCs are part of a subseries.
 Subseries identifiers are intended to be stable identifiers for an RFC or a group of related RFCs.
 When an RFC is obsoleted, the RFC is dropped from the subseries, but the subseries identifier will remain the same.
 When a related RFC is published, it may be added to an existing subseries identifier.

 - **STD**.
 STDs are stable identifiers for "Internet Standards."
 An STD may consist of a single RFC or a group of RFCs related to a specific protocol.
 - **BCP**.
 BCPs are stable identifiers for Best Current Practices.
 A BCP may consist of a single RFC or a group of RFCs related to a specific IETF process or recommended guidelines.